Teaching guidelines +/- 15 minutes

 ..., la impresora no funciona bien.

-(Excuse me, the printer is not working properly.)
+(Sorry, the printer isn't working properly.)

 8. Llamar la atención: